Diego-dcv/ai-narrative-masks-on-DeepSeek-experiment/README.md

 - DeepSeek V3 for being an unexpectedly philosophical subject
 - Claude (Opus 4.1 & Sonnet 4) for analytical assistance
-- Chat GPT-5 for final aspect tuning
+- ChatGPT-5 for final aspect tuning
 - The unnamed cat ("gato C") for maintaining perspective

 ---